arielgee/Sage-Like/.misc/tasks.md

 * a lot of sub folders in the tree view will fuck up the UI

 * mention in the description (readme) that only my Sage preference were implemented

+* add 'Lazy' option to 'Feed Check method' for one by one ?
+* create default Sage-Like folder in bookmarks with some default feeds 'Sage-Like Feeds'
+* add ? to the 'Feeds Folder' preference explaining about the bookmarks
+* may when I say no thanks there is one more checking?
+* remove infobar/itemDesc on click
+* add the word 'background' to the 'Periodic feed check' preference
+* add dotted line to tree view
+* dingbats folder in preference feeds folder. a BLACK DIAMOND was the best I could find
+    * FILE FOLDER: 📁 - &#x1f4c1;
+    * OPEN FILE FOLDER: 📂 - &#x1f4c2;
+    * BLACK FOLDER: - &#x1f5bf;
+    * OPEN FOLDER: - &#x1f5c1;
+    * FOLDER:  - &#x1f5c0;